Boolean-valued sets as arbitrary objects

-A Tarskian truth definition for $\mathcal{L}_{ZFC}$ cannot be given in $\mathcal{L}_{ZFC}$; but we can give a Tarskian truth theory for $\mathcal{L}_{ZFC}$ in an extended language.
-Similarly, we can give a boolean-valued truth theory for $\mathcal{L}_{ZFC}$ in the stronger metalanguage $\mathcal{L}_{ZFC}^+$, which consists of $\mathcal{L}_{ZFC}$ plus a primitive satisfaction predicate.
-And we can of course also in an extended language express the definition of truth in $\mathbb{B}$ we have given above.
-In the boolean-valued truth definition, boo\-lean-valued sets are assigned to variables.
-Moreover, these boolean-valued sets are (in the truth definition) applied to other boolean-valued sets, boo\-lean operations are applied to values of boolean-valued sets, and so on.
-But every boolean-valued set can be seen as an \emph{arbitrary object}, and that also the $V^{(B)}$'s themselves can in the same sense be seen as arbitrary objects.
+By Tarski's theorem on the undefinability of truth, this definition for truth in $ \mathcal{V} $ can only be expressed in an extension $\mathcal{L}_{ZFC}^+$ of the language $\mathcal{L}_{ZFC}$.
+This `boolean-valued' truth definition quantifies over boolean-valued models ($V^{(B)}$'s), which consist of boolean-valued sets that are applied to other boolean-valued sets, boo\-lean operations are applied to values of boolean-valued sets, and so on.
+We have seen that every boolean-valued set can be seen as an \emph{arbitrary object}, and that also the $V^{(B)}$'s themselves can in the same sense be seen as arbitrary objects.
 So we could re-write the boolean-valued truth definition in terms of arbitrary objects instead of boolean-valued sets---although I will not do so here.
-Thus, ultimately, the view that is suggested presupposes an independent grasp of arbitrary objects, states, and values of arbitrary objects.
-In this sense, the boolean-valued truth theory for $\mathcal{L}_{ZFC}$ is intended to be interpreted \emph{in arbitrary object theory}, which is a part of metaphysics.
+Thus, ultimately, the view that I am considering presupposes an independent grasp of arbitrary objects, states, and values of arbitrary objects.
+In this sense, the boolean-valued truth definition is intended to be interpreted \emph{in arbitrary object theory}, which is a part of metaphysics.
 The idea is that $\mathcal{L}_{ZFC}^+$ is \emph{itself} interpreted as being about arbitrary entities.

 The view that is proposed is meant to be a \emph{foundational} interpretation.
 As such, it must stand on its own two legs.
 It must not be parasitic on any other foundational interpretations, in particular standard interpretations of set theory exclusively in terms of ``$\{ 0,1 \}$-valued sets''.
 The proposed view should be \emph{logically and conceptually autonomous} from them, in the sense that it should be possible to \emph{state} it without appealing to notions belonging specifically to such interpretations, and that it should be possible to \emph{understand} it without first understanding the notion of $\{ 0,1 \}$-valued set. \cite[p.~241]{LinneboPettigrew2011}.